 Curious to see how added wellness benefits can boost employee engagement in your organization?
 Conduct an employee engagement survey.
 With ContactMonkey, you can embed quick, simple pulse surveys directly into your employee emails.

 Employees can respond just as fast, rating your current wellness benefits using emojis, star ratings, and thumbs up/down.
-You can maximize engagement on your surveys by using effective employee engagement survey questions.
+You can maximize engagement on your surveys by using effective engagement survey questions and company culture survey questions.
 Using ContactMonkey, you can also pinpoint the best times to send internal emails.

 Your employees can also add suggestions for which wellness options they’d like to see using the comments box.